 Milagros: This is my second favorite Mexican restaurant.
 One day, I was searching around for an authentic Mexican restaurant, and all the reviews online said that this place was the real deal.
 And we were not disappointed.
 Milagros has the best salsa I’ve ever had, and they have a ton of different options.
 My personal favorite is the chimichunga.
 Milagros is located in Orem, and they have daily lunch deals, and you can also do carry-out if you are in a rush.

 Gloria’s Little Italy: This is one of the first restaurants I tried in Provo, back when I was a freshman at BYU.
 It was a big deal to me, because I never left campus (ah, the life of a student with no car!)
 I remember thinking it was the most delicious Italian food ever, and I craved it forever until I tried it again a few years later.
-And it was every bit as delicious as I remember.
-I frequently see deals on KSL for this place, which makes it more affordable.
-I love their pesto pasta with chicken, and their complimentary bread is super tasty as well.
+It wasn’t quite as amazing as I remembered, but it was quite good.
+A little pricey, but I frequently see coupons for it.

 India Palace: We love Indian food, and there are several places in the Provo and Orem that offer it.
 Our favorite place, however, is India Palace in downtown Provo.
 One of the best parts of this place is how full they keep your water — I’m not even kidding, you take one drink out of it, and they fill it right back up.
 I don’t know about you but that’s a big deal to us!
 Anyways, back to the food.
 They serve traditional Indian food, and the most amazing naan ever.
 We would go here more often, but it is a little pricey.
 However, the food is very high quality, and you definitely get what you pay for.